fbpx

 • Weight-bearing exercises (like standing and balance-based movements) activate both sides of the spine at the same time, making them great for overall strength.

-Combining asymmetrical strength training and Schroth exercises may be the best way to improve muscle balance and support your spine.
+Combining asymmetrical strength training with Schroth exercises may be the most effective way to improve muscle balance and support your spine.

 How This Can Help You